dontkillourjoy/stat_analytics/README.md

   <i>Germany population density overlaid by targeted nodes</i>
 </p>

+The **structure** of the network was analysed, with the main centralities investigated and the results compared.
+Clustering was performed using a **fast and greedy** approach.
+Finally, **resilience analysis** was performed by using various approaches, which evidenced that the most efficient **attack strategy** node removal is coherent with population density levels, indicating the importance of robust network planning.

 <sub><i>Project completed in collaboration with Poetto Patrick </i></sub>

 # Adaptive Rejection Metropolis Samping

-This is a **research** project investigating the Adaptive Rejection Metropolis Sampling approach, which is an advanced **Markov Chain Monte Carlo** technique that is used in Bayesian modelling where the posterior densities admit a **non-log-concave shape**.
-The project provides a full **theoretical description** of the simpler building blocks, such as rejection sampling, squeezing function and adative rejection sampling.
-Afterwards, the full algorithm for the ARMS is explained, with the practical implementation provided in order to demonstrate the gain in efficiency of the **sampling procedure**.
+This is a **research** project investigating the **Adaptive Rejection Metropolis Sampling** approach, which is an advanced **Markov Chain Monte Carlo** technique that is used in Bayesian modelling where the posterior densities admit a **non-log-concave shape**.
 <p align="center">
   <img src="https://github.com/dontkillourjoy/stat_analytics/blob/main/arms_computational/aux_files/envelope.png" alt="An example of the envelope for the ARMS sampling" width="500" height = "400"/>
   <br/>
   <i>An example of the envelope for the ARMS sampling</i>
 </p>

+The project provides a full **theoretical description** of the simpler building blocks, such as rejection sampling, squeezing function and adative rejection sampling.
+Afterwards, the full algorithm for the ARMS is explained, with the practical implementation provided in order to demonstrate the gain in efficiency of the **sampling procedure**.

 <sub><i>Project completed in collaboration with Corrà Sara </i></sub>